 - 6.1 International IDEA applies decentralized procurement with different levels of delegated authority.
-The thresholds for the delegation of procurement authority are indicated in the Procurement Procedures. - 6.2 The procuring Team shall carry out the procurement process with efficiency, impartiality, and integrity and to ensure that: - a) all procurement activities are properly documented and submitted to the relevant approver; and - b) the intended procurement process is in the best interest of International IDEA. - 6.3 Authorized Staff Members having a delegated procurement authority must ensure that actions undertaken under their supervision are in compliance with the Procurement Policy and all other relevant policies and procedures. - 6.4 The Procurement Procedures outline the segregation of duties to reduce risk.
+The thresholds for the delegation of procurement authority are indicated in the Procurement Procedures and the Delegation of Authority document. - 6.2 The Procuring Team shall carry out the procurement process with efficiency, impartiality, and integrity and ensure that: - a) all procurement activities are properly documented and submitted to the relevant approver; and - b) the intended procurement process is in the best interest of International IDEA. - 6.3 Authorized Staff Members having a delegated procurement authority must ensure that actions undertaken under their supervision follow the Procurement Policy and all other relevant policies and procedures.
+It is the duty of these Staff Members to have a sound knowledge and understanding of procurement (and related) policies and procedures due to the authority vested in them to approve the procurements. - 6.4 The Procurement Procedures outline the segregation of duties to reduce risk.
 No single individual or team shall control all key stages of the procurement process.
 Segregation of duties shall be subject to regular review and monitoring by the Procurement Officer.